Best cheap convertibles 2022 / 2023

 Porsche Boxster 2.7

-How would you fancy your very own naturally aspirated, flat-six, mid-engined, rear-wheel-drive convertible Porsche for just over £7k?
+How would you fancy your very own naturally aspirated, flat-six, mid-engined, rear-wheel-drive convertible Porsche for under 7k?

-Second-generation Boxster prices are bottoming out, and if you’re willing to take the plunge (and risk some high maintenance bills if something goes wrong), the 987 still shapes up as a serious sports car, regardless of the modest outlay you’ll need to hand over to have one on your driveway.
+Second-generation Boxster prices are tempting at the moment, and if you’re willing to take the plunge (and risk some high maintenance bills if something goes wrong), the 987 still shapes up as a serious sports car, regardless of the modest outlay you’ll need to hand over to have one on your driveway.

 We’re looking at earlier, basic 237bhp 2.7-litre examples prior to a late-2006 mild update.
 These brought more power, but the same great balance, steering and handling ability.
 It’s simply a brilliant sports car.